Chart Color Schemes

 Nedlands - Dalkeith - Crawley's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Nedlands-Dalkeith-Crawley with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 91% of the total population (20,050 people), compared to 87.5% across Greater Perth and a national average of 55.3%.
-Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 6.7 and 6.3% of residents respectively, while 74.2% declared themselves completely clear of medical ailments, similar to the 74.2% across Greater Perth.
+Nedlands-Dalkeith-Crawley area shows excellent health outcomes with low prevalence of common conditions across all ages.
+Private health cover rate is high at approximately 91% (20,057 people), compared to 87.5% in Greater Perth and the national average of 55.3%.
+Mental health issues and asthma are the most prevalent conditions, affecting 6.7% and 6.3% respectively.

 Frequently Asked Questions - Health